sangeet259/tensorflow_unpooling/README.md

-# tensorflow_unpooling
+# Unpooling in Tensorflow
 Unpooling of tensor that has been pooled using max_pool_with_argmax

-What is unpooling ?
+### What is unpooling ?

-It's a tensor operation which tries to regenerate the tensor which has been maxpooled .
+#### It's a tensor operation which tries to regenerate the tensor which has been maxpooled .

-This figure here illustrates it perfectly
+This figure below illustrates it perfectly

 ![alt text](./images/unpooling.png "Unpooling")

 More on max pooling here ::[Max Pooling](http://cs231n.github.io/convolutional-networks/#pool)